 - Stop what you’re doing

-- Take a few deep breaths to calm and gather yourself
+- Take a step back to calm and gather yourself

 - THOUGHTS: What thoughts am I having?
 What’s going through my mind?
 What am I saying to myself?